AppDaemon/appdaemon/docs/APPGUIDE.rst

 function to be called.

-The same is true if changes are made to an App's configuration - changing the class, or arguments (see later) will cause that app to be reloaded in the same way.
-The system is also capable of detecting if a new app has been added, or if one has been removed, and it will act appropriately, starting the new app immediately and removing all callbacks for the removed app.
+The same is true if changes are made to an App's configuration - changing the class, or arguments (see later) will cause that App to be reloaded in the same way.
+The system is also capable of detecting if a new App has been added, or if one has been removed, and it will act appropriately, starting the new App immediately and removing all callbacks for the removed App.

 The suggested order for creating a new App is to first add the apps.yaml entry then the module code and work until it compiles cleanly.
 A good workflow is to